rohanpatel711/CMPT350-StockRight/README.md

      7. Open a browser(Chrome, Firefox, Safari, Edge) and type http://localhost:8000 in the address bar

 # Features of the Web-App:

 - Profile creation
 - Browsing Trending News
 - Details of a Stock
 - Querying the current price of some share
 - Tabular representation of current shares
 - Viewing the most trending shares on that particular day
+- Browsing Trending, Live News
+- Getting current stock quotes
+- In-depth company financials such as valuation, price history, dividends, balance sheets, etc.
+- Live data for major Indexes and Commodities
+- Live data for major Foreign Exchanges
+- Stocks Summary including US and Canadian Stocks
+- Ability to search ticker or company name to know their details like Stock prices, Company description, Price history Balance  sheets.
+Ticker and company name input validation is based on the api response which is used to display error message to user.
+- Login/register functionality.
+Welcome email is sent when a new user registers.
+Login/Registration uses Django forms which       provides input validation as a built-in feature.
+- Add/remove stocks to portfolio

 ## Contributing